diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```
 `When using this option, you will also want the Spark Standalone master to be fault-tolerant.
 You can configure this using ZooKeeper`, as described in the Spark documentation.
 With this setup, your application will have no single point of failure.

 Finally, note that when the driver crashes, executors in Spark will also restart.
-This may be changed in future Spark versions, but it is expected behavior in 1.2 and earlier versions, as the executors are not able to continue processing data without a driver.
-Your relaunched driver will start new executors to pick up where it left off.
+This may be changed in future Spark versions, but it is expected behavior in 1.2 and earlier versions, as the executors are not able to continue processing data without a driver. `Your relaunched driver will start new executors to pick up where it left off`.

 #### Worker Fault Tolerance
 For failure of a worker node, Spark Streaming uses the same techniques as Spark for its fault tolerance. `All the data received from external sources is replicated among the Spark workers`.
 All RDDs created through transformations of this replicated input data are tolerant to failure of a worker node, as the RDD lineage allows the system to recompute the lost data all the way from the surviving replica of the input data.